-If you have questions about this policy, please call the appropriate number below.
+If you have questions about this policy, please call Skagit Regional Health Financial Services: 360-814-7575

 Skagit Valley Hospital also offers a Financial Assistance Program to assist qualified patients with outstanding self-pay balances.
-View our 2017 Sliding Payment Schedule to see if you qualify.
+View our 2019 Sliding Payment Schedule to see if you qualify.
 You can download our Application for Financial Assistance.
-A Spanish version is also available.
 Please return the signed application along with proof of income to the address on the top of the application.

 Please also read about our Financial Assistance and Sliding Fee Scale policies.